 Why Descaling Nespresso Vertuoline With Vinegar Is A Bad Idea

-Nespresso warns that you should NOT descale your Vertuoline machine with vinegar.
+Nespresso instructions warn that you should NOT use vinegar when you descale your Vertuo machine.
 White vinegar contains 5-8% acetic acid.
 This specific type of acid can wear down metal and cause your unit to leak.
 As a result, using vinegar can void the warranty on your machine.

 Instead of damaging your machine by using vinegar, you can use one of these descaling kits to maintain your Nespresso Vertuo.
 These kits contain safer and effective types of acids.

 Nespresso Vertuo Descaling Solutions

 This is the official descaling solution kit made by Nespresso.
 It is compatible with all Vertuo models.
 Nespresso strongly recommends using this vs any other descaler.
 This lactic acid based solution will gently eliminate the lime scale that has built up in your machine.
 Each pack contains 2 kits, so you’ll get two total uses out of it.

 The Eco Descaler by Caffenu is a more affordable descaler that also uses lactic acid like the Nespresso solution.
 It is also phosphate free.
 Each pack contains two bottles, which is good for a total of four uses.
 If you descale every 3 months, that is a one year supply.